zhenglib/synthetix-subgraph/README.md

 - `exchangeUSDTally` (decimal) - The value of all synths exchanged, denominated in USD, in this Total.
 - `totalFeesGeneratedInUSD` (decimal) - The value of all exchange fees, denominated in USD, generated in this Total.

-### SnxHolder
+### hakaHolder

-This entity represents each individual holder of SNX tokens.
+This entity represents each individual holder of HAKA tokens.

 - `id` (string) - The user's address.
 - `block` (integer) - The number of the last block where an event from this user updated this entity.
 - `timestamp` (integer) - The timestamp, in second, of the last block where an event from this user updated this entity.
-- `balanceOf` (decimal) - The current balance of SNX tokens held by this user.
+- `balanceOf` (decimal) - The current balance of HAKA tokens held by this user.
-- `collateral` (decimal) - The amount of SNX which is being used for collateral as of last event and cannot be spent
+- `collateral` (decimal) - The amount of HAKA which is being used for collateral as of last event and cannot be spent
-- `transferable` (decimal) - The amount of SNX which can be spent as of the last event.
+- `transferable` (decimal) - The amount of HAKA which can be spent as of the last event.
 - `initialDebtOwnership` (integer) - The percentage of the total debt owned at the time of issuance.
 This number is modified by the global debt delta array.
 You can figure out a user's exit price and collateralization ratio using a combination of their initial debt and the slice of global debt delta which applies to them.
 - `debtEntryAtIndex` (integer) - An index which lets us know when (in relative terms) the user entered the debt pool so we can calculate their exit price and collateralization ratio.
 - `claims` (integer) - The number of fee claims performed by this user.